Bonus Download: New to painting? Start with my free Beginner's Guide to Painting.

-Emphasis is a principle of art which refers to the use of visual elements to draw attention to a certain area, usually a focal point, in an artwork.
+Emphasis is a principle of art that refers to the use of visual elements to draw attention to a certain area, usually a focal point, in an artwork.

 What Should You Emphasize?